pattern-lab/website/docs/pattern-pseudo-patterns.md

 By default, pseudo-patterns **cannot** be used as pattern includes.
 The data included in the pseudo-pattern, the bit that actually controls the magic, cannot be accessed when rendering the pattern include.

 To utilize pseudo-patterns as pattern includes for the PHP version of Pattern Lab you can install the [Data Inheritance Plugin](https://github.com/pattern-lab/plugin-php-data-inheritance).

+## Documenting Pseudo-Patterns

+On Pattern Lab we're allowed to add documentation on a pseudo-pattern basis.
+Check out [Documenting Patterns](pattern-documenting.md) to learn more.